nazar-pc/noise-c.wasm/readme.md

 * compiles upstream noise-c C library into WebAssembly
 * wraps plain functions into OOP interface close to what is specified in the spec (including functions names)

-When reading LiveScript code make sure to configure 1 tab to be 4 spaces (GitHub uses 8 by default), otherwise code might be hard to read.
+When reading LiveScript code make sure to configure 1 tab to be 4 spaces, otherwise code might be hard to read.

 ## How to install
 ```